-Every Rotex sander comes equipped with versatile settings for coarse sanding, fine sanding, and polishing.
+Every Rotex sander has versatile settings for coarse sanding, fine sanding, and polishing.
 The extra heftiness of the Festool Rotex models makes them ideal for users who need that extra versatility beyond regular finish sanding.
 They come in three sizes, the Festool Rotex RO 90, 125, and 150, for increasingly heavy work and faster coverage.

-These sizes also suit them best to specific kinds of work.
+These sizes also suit them best for specific kinds of work.
 Check out more differences in the comparison below.

 If you do most of your work on larger surfaces with big, workhorse sanders, the Festool Rotex 90 is a fantastic complementary option for tricky spots.
-And if you work on a lot of small projects like boxes, window sills and trim, or furniture, it can’t be beat.
+And if you work on many small projects like boxes, window sills, trim, or furniture, it can’t be beaten.

-Pick up the Festool RO 125 FEQ if you want an even more aggressive sander with better coverage than the 90, but still want the ergonomics for curved or smaller surfaces.
-The Festool Rotex 125 fits nicely in the hand.
+Pick up the Festool RO 125 FEQ if you want an even more aggressive sander with better coverage than the 90 but still want the ergonomics for curved or smaller surfaces.
+The Festool Rotex 125 fits nicely in hand.
 The rounded top knob provides a comfortable grip for sweeping motions you’d normally associate with the lighter-weight Festool ETS 125.
-Some folks even find that the mid-sized head makes large material removal easier than the larger 150 model, on account of the 125’s comfortable handling and lower heft.
+Some folks even find that the mid-sized head makes large material removal easier than the larger 150 models because of the 125’s comfortable handling and lower heft.

-Simply put, the Festool Rotex 150 is the classic; the original.
+The Festool Rotex 150 is the classic, the original.
 The enduring popularity of the largest Rotex model comes from a mix of incredible power, fast coverage, and flexibility to adjust for super-fine finishes or mirror polishes as necessary.

-Project Tip: Speaking of polishing, resin river coffee tables like the ones shown below have become something of a trending project with our customers lately.
+Project Tip: Speaking of polishing, resin river coffee tables like the ones shown below have become a trending project with our customers lately.
 One of the trickiest parts of the project is getting a perfectly smooth, transparent finish on the epoxy resin after it cures.
-A smaller sander like the RO 90 can’t deliver the same level of clarity you’ll achieve with the broad, oversized head of the RO 150 model.
-We keep hearing from folks polishing epoxy river table projects that the 150 is giving them results that just can’t be beat.
+A smaller sander like the RO 90 can’t deliver the same clarity you’ll achieve with the broad, oversized head of the RO 150 model.
+We keep hearing from folks polishing epoxy river table projects that the 150 produces results you can’t get anywhere else.

-Whichever of these three fantastic sanders you ultimately go for, we strongly recommend ordering and trying out the hard pad (like this one for the Festool Rotex 125) to keep sharp edges, and then using the interface pad (like this one for the RO 90) for contours and sculpting of live edge slabs.
-The basic packages come with a semi-soft pad that follows minor irregularities well, but can dub the edge of a flat piece.
-A hard pad is perfect and consistent whenever you’re sanding flat surfaces or narrow edges.
+Whichever of these three fantastic sanders you ultimately go for, we strongly recommend ordering and trying out the hard pad (like this one for the Festool Rotex 125) to keep sharp edges and then using the interface pad (like this one for the RO 90) for contours and sculpting of live edge slabs.
+The basic packages come with a semi-soft pad that follows minor irregularities well but can dub the edge of a flat piece.
+A hard pad is perfect and consistent when sanding flat surfaces or narrow edges.

 Need to check out other accessory options, too?
-Come browse our huge selection at US Tool & Fastener.
+Browse our huge selection at US Tool & Fastener.